electron/electron/docs/api/sandbox-option.md

 # `sandbox` Option

-> Create a browser window with renderer that can run inside chromium OS sandbox.
+> Create a browser window with a renderer that can run inside Chromium OS sandbox.
+With this option enabled, the renderer must communicate via IPC to the main process in order to access node APIs.
+However, in order to enable the Chromium OS sandbox, electron must be run with the `--enable-sandbox` command line argument.

-One of chromium key security features is that all blink rendering/javascript code is confined in a sandbox.
+One of the key security features of Chromium is that all blink rendering/JavaScript code is executed within a sandbox.
 This sandbox uses OS-specific features to ensure that exploits in the renderer process cannot harm the system.

 In other words, when the sandbox is enabled, the renderers can only make changes